 Classroom or post-admission student engagement strategies

-Active interactions with students are important to nurture learning.
 Different students have different personas.
 For example, in a college, there is a set of students who are enthusiastic about learning.
-These students follow instructions, complete assignments, and participate in class discussions.
-At the same time, there is another set of students who are more involved in the cultural and extracurricular activities of the college.
+These students follow instructions, complete assignments, and take part in class discussions.
+Whereas, some students are more involved in cultural and extracurricular activities.
 Also, students differ in their cognition levels.
-Therefore, teachers must be cautious and device tutoring methods that involve the entire class.
+Thus, teachers need to device real world tutoring methods that involve the entire class.

 Colleges can engage with students through both online and offline activities.
 Though, in today’s time, student engagement strategies using technology are more viable.